pioneering the next generation of green ferrochrome technology

 • The model enables assessment of energy and global mass balance, and evaluation of various rotary hearth furnace conditions on the reduction efficiency of chromite and comparison of different operating scenarios.

-Gas velocity distribution in the furnace freeboard
+Gases velocity (m/s) distribution in the furnace freeboard

 Concentration of Cr2O3 in a single pellet measuring 15 mm (top) and 25 mm (bottom) with effective thermal conductivities of 0.1 (right) and 0.5 W/(m K) (left)